-Point lake is one of the largest lakes on the Coppermine River system, which winds its way over 525 miles (845 kms) to the Arctic Ocean.
-Point Lake is 71 miles long and averages 2 miles wide with the exception of Pointless Island an impressive landmass smack dab in the middle of Point Lake, which is 9 miles long x 8 miles wide.
-The lake has deep drop-offs, up to 300' and shallow rocky shorelines, which offers ideal habitat for lakers.
-Two prominent rivers flow into Point Lake, one north from Itchen Lake and the other from Sagvak River located on the south shore.
+PPLL overlooks a mile-long sand esker and Point Lake, from here you can glimpse that Point lake is one of the largest lakes on the Coppermine River system, which winds its way over 525 miles (845 kms) to the Arctic Ocean.
+The size is impressive, spanning approximately 71 miles long and 2 miles wide, with the exception of Pointless Island a landmass smack dab in the middle of Point Lake.
+The island is 9 miles long x 8 miles wide.
+Point Lake has deep drop-offs, up to 300' and shallow rocky shorelines, which offers ideal habitat for lake trout.
+Two prominent rivers flow into Point Lake, the Itchen the Sagvak River.

 You can see why this location was selected to welcome people from around the world ~ so that they can catch monster-sized fish or photograph the caribou migration, be awestruck by the northern lights and capture the barrens in its autumn splendour.
 In the summer, the sun never sets and in the fall the aurora borealis is often seen dancing across the sky.
 We invite you to join us this year.